Managing Healthcare Cyber Risks with Zero Trust SecurityCigniti Technologies

-Authentication and authorization (both user and device) are discrete functions performed before a session for an enterprise resource to be established.
-Zero trust focuses on protecting resources, not network segments, as the network location is no longer seen as the prime component to the security posture of the resource.
+Authentication and authorization (both user and device) are discrete functions performed before a session for an enterprise resource is established.
+Zero trust focuses on protecting resources, not network segments, as the network location is no longer seen as the prime component in the security posture of the resource.

 Taking a Zero Trust approach to Security:

-In the event of breach, apart from patient’s data, the healthcare organizations also stand to lose sensitive and privacy data such as medical device or serial numbers, social security numbers, medical history, images that have unique identifying characteristics, biometric data, and X-rays & diagnostic images.
+In the event of a breach, apart from patient’s data, healthcare organizations also stand to lose sensitive and private data such as medical device or serial numbers, social security numbers, medical history, images that have unique identifying characteristics, biometric data, and X-rays & diagnostic images.

 Assuming all communication within the network is authorized and safe, most healthcare organizations have traditional cyber security systems which rely on protecting the perimeter using firewalls.
 This assumption is taken advantage of by threat actors who use sophisticated attack vectors like malware, phishing, ransomware, and zero-day attacks to enter the network.

-Based on the premise that no connection is trusted unless it has been explicitly allowed, the implementation of zero trust security architecture could be the most reliable course of action to defend against internal and external threats.
+Based on the premise that no connection is trusted unless it has been explicitly allowed, the implementation of a zero-trust security architecture could be the most reliable course of action to defend against internal and external threats.

 Zero trust security can be implemented using micro-segmentation defined by software.
-This will enable organizations complete visibility of all network traffic across hybrid-cloud and other environments.
-Essentially healthcare organizations can drive down intent-based security policies to host level by segmenting individual workloads, applications, and users.
+This will enable organizations to have complete visibility of all network traffic across hybrid-cloud and other environments.
+Essentially, healthcare organizations can drive down intent-based security policies to the host level by segmenting individual workloads, applications, and users.

 Benefits of Zero trust in healthcare: